sorentwo/soren-website/_posts/2015-07-20-high-performance-caching-with-readthis.md

   var perfChart = new Chart(ctx).Bar(data, { responsive: true });
 </script>

+The [multi benchmark][multi-bench] can be found in the Readthis repository.

-The only store faster than Readthis is ActiveSupport's in memory storage which isn't persisted to a database at all.
+The only store faster than Readthis is ActiveSupport's in memory storage, which isn't persisted to a database at all.
 Throughout the rest of this post we'll look at the high level goals that made this performance possible, and examine some of the specific steps taken to achieve it.

 ## High Level Goals

-When writing a new implementation of existing software you must set out some high level goals that will differentiate your library and provide some metrics of success.
+Writing a new implementation of existing software begins with setting high level goals.
+These goals establish how the library will be differentiated from the alternatives and provide some metrics of success.
 As there was already a Redis backed cache available in [redis-store][redis-store], and an extremely popular Memcached library in [dalli][dalli], setting the initial goals was quite straight forward.

 * **Lightweight** - Aside from Redis there is no need for external dependencies.
   Keep the gem as portable as possible and avoid requiring the `ActiveSupport`